Bachelor-of-Science-in-DS-and-AI/BITS-DIGITAL-BS.github/README.md

 <b> Welcome to the Program! </b>

-Congratulations on your admission and welcome to BITS Pilani!

-Your trimester will start in September 2025 with the new student orientation webinar scheduled on September 13, 2025.
+Your trimester will start in September 2025 with the new student orientation webinar scheduled on <b> September 13, 2025 </b>.

 | Sl.
 No. | Course Code        | Course Name                     | Credits | Course Instructors |